 He formerly served on the board of the Illinois Finance Authority, the Illinois Health Care Reform Task Force and as a board member of the former Illinois Health Facilities Authority.

-Mr. Nick Mehner was elected by the students at SIU Edwardsville to serve on the SIU Board of Trustees beginning July 1, 2013.
-His term ends on June 30, 2014.
-He serves on the Board’s Academic Matters and Audit Committees.
+Mr. Mitch Morecraft was elected by the students at SIU Edwardsville to serve on the SIU Board of Trustees beginning July 1, 2014.
+His term ends on June 30, 2015.

-Mehner is a native of Waterloo, Ill., and graduated from Waterloo High School.
-He is a senior at SIU Edwardsville, majoring in economics and finance.
-After earning his bachelor’s degree, Mehner plans to seek his Chartered Financial Analyst designation and work as a financial analyst.
+He is a native of Marshall, Ill., and graduated from Marshall High School.
+Morecraft is a senior at SIU Edwardsville, majoring in international business and entrepreneurship with a Spanish minor.
+After earning his bachelor’s degree, he plans to work in the real estate industry in Chicago.

 Dr. Shirley J. Portwood, of Godfrey, was appointed to the SIU Board of Trustees in May 2013.
 She is a professor emeritus at SIU Edwardsville, where she taught in the Department of Historical Studies for 30 years.
 She previously taught at St. Louis Community College at Forest Park.
 She currently serves as chair of the Board’s Academic Matters Committee and member of the Board’s Architecture and Design and Audit Committees.
 She also serves as the Board’s representative to the Board of Directors, Southern Illinois University at Edwardsville Foundation and the Board of Directors, Alumni Association of Southern Illinois University Edwardsville.